How to Build High-Performing Teams in the Workplace

 Professional facilitators explain to managers how to bring the energy and enthusiasm of team building activities back to the work environment.
 This is even more effective when combined with personality assessments and leadership training workshops.

-Give and receive recognition: Per the HBR article, “recognition is often a more powerful motivating force than monetary incentives.”
-Recognition, appreciation, and acknowledgement are key elements in team building activities.
+Per the HBR article, “recognition is often a more powerful motivating force than monetary incentives.”
+Recognition, appreciation, and acknowledgment are key elements in team building activities.

 Roy shared a remarkable story about the power of team building for recognition and connectedness: “One of the nicest compliments I ever received was at the end of a workshop, when a woman came up to me and said, ‘I wasn’t going to attend this workshop because, unknown to my boss and everyone here, I was planning to leave the company tomorrow.
 I had my resignation paperwork all written up.
 But after what I just did with my team, I’m staying.’

-Any of our professional development programs are excellent for building team effectiveness and cohesion.
+Any of our professional development programs are excellent for building high-performing teams and fostering team effectiveness and cohesion.
 Options include:

-Competition to Collaboration®: This is a unique series of team collaboration activities with a powerful message of organizational synergy.
-This engaging session will impart to your group coaching and mentoring skills, and highlight the positive results of sharing best practices, while celebrating the success of colleagues.
+1. Competition to Collaboration®: This is a unique series of team collaboration activities with a powerful message of organizational synergy.
+This engaging session will impart to your group coaching and mentoring skills, and highlight the positive results of sharing best practices while celebrating the success of colleagues.

 That paragraph caught Roy’s attention, who added, “When we deliver live programs, we share laughing and good times.
 That’s a smiley face emoji in real life.
 Participants will tell each other, ‘Great idea!
 That’s exactly what we needed.’
 And then they will implement that idea.
 It’s the in-person equivalent of the exclamation point.